Valkyria Chronicles III: Legacy

 Kurt, Riela and Imca were featured in the Nintendo 3DS crossover Project X Zone, representing the Valkyria series.
-Media.Vision would return to the series to develop Valkyria Revolution, with Ozawa returning as director.
-Revolution is a role-playing video game for the PlayStation 4 and Xbox One that forms the beginning of a new series within the Valkyria franchise.
+Media.Vision would return to the series to develop a role-playing video game spin-off, Valkyria Revolution, with Ozawa returning as director, and the fourth mainline game, Valkyria Chronicles 4.

 Adaptations

 Like its predecessors, Valkyria Chronicles 3 received several medial adaptations and spin-offs.
 A two-episode original video animation series titled was developed by A-1 Pictures and released the same year as the game.
 Two manga adaptations were produced, following each of the game's main female protagonists Imca and Riela, one illustrated by Naoyuki Fujisawa and released in two volumes by Kadokawa Shoten in 2012, the other illustrated by Mizuki Tsuge and released in a single volume, also by Kadokawa Shoten in 2012.